noheltcj/RxCommon/README.md

 ### Concurrency
 There is absolutely no thread safety or scheduling in the library yet, but it's on the to-do list.
-In the meantime, it's best to keep any application state and and logic that utilized this library on one thread.
+In the meantime, it's best to keep any application state and logic that utilizes this library on one thread.
 This doesn't mean you can't still operate on different threads, just transfer any data back to the designated thread.
 I personally use the existing platform specific implementations of Rx (RxSwift, RxJava, etc) to do this.

-### Operators
-The operators are coming quickly, but not all have been implemented yet.